thatAverageGuy/EarlyFusion-on-EasyVQA/README.md

 > Demo: [Host Link](https://mohityogesh44-earlyfusion-on-easyvqa-app-dfqz6l.streamlitapp.com/)

 **test_samples** directory contains some images to interact with demo.
 Their corresponding questions are in **questions.txt**.
-For anyone who doesn't know what the model is about and what is it doing, pick up the images from the directory and playaround with questions.
+For anyone who has no idea what this is all about, just pick up the images and questions from the directory and play around.

 **Note:The model demonstrated here is EarlyFusion one from the video.**